yoyowongwmy/django-chatbot/README.md

 # django-chatbot
-A simple ChatGPT-powered chatbot built with Django using the MVT architecture.
+A simple ChatGPT-powered chatbot built with Django and React, using rest_framework for the backend.
 - Engage in multiple conversations simultaneously, each isolated by tab.
 - Your conversation context remains intact as long as the tab stays open, even after refreshing.
 - Once a tab is closed, the conversation is archived.
 - All conversation history is securely stored in the database.

 ## Prerequisite
 Your system should have installed ```Python version 3.12``` and ```virtualenv```.